thezoomlesss/final_year_prototype/README.md

 * **App2.js** - This is the main file of the node app made to display a website created in React.
 It also handles all the database queries that the website could use.
 In this context, it will display a list of vehicles available in a certain warehouse

+All the code present in these files is work of the author and only the author.
 For any queries please contact the author at: C15745405@mydit.ie or hamudazabad@gmail.com